 If you do plan to hike during the day, make sure you carry an umbrella, sunscreen, and 1-2 litres of water.

 Having said that, the Lantau Peak hike is widely regarded as an amazing sunrise hike.
 The views of the rising sun from the summit are (apparently) awe-inspiring!
 Many attempt this hike, at the crack of dawn, from the Ngong Ping Campsite.

 In fact, there’s a fantastic glamping option available at the YHA Ngong Ping SG Davis Youth Hostel.
 So, if you’re considering a sunrise hike to Lantau Peak, and need a good option to spend the night nearby, we highly recommend the Bell Tent Glamping Experience in YHA Ngong Ping SG Davis Youth Hostel.

 You can also join a guided group for the Lantau Peak sunrise hike if you’re looking for some company.

 Other than the sunrise, you can also catch the sunset from Lantau Peak.
 But isn’t that what Sunset Peak is known for?

 Lantau Peak vs Sunset Peak

-Sunset Peak (or Tai Tung Shan) is the third-highest peak in Hong Kong and is located right besides Lantau Peak.
+Sunset Peak (or Tai Tung Shan) is the third-highest peak in Hong Kong and is located right next to Lantau Peak.
 In fact, the hill is visible all throughout the hike to Lantau Peak.
 Sunset Peak is known for its spectacular views of Lantau Island, sunsets, and the trees and bushes along the trail.